-I have put “Granny Pam’s” scarf pattern on my loom using Bambu 7 and changed the sett to 16.
+I have a 2/2 twill scarf on my loom using Bambu 7 and have the sett at 16.
 I was inspired by a photo of a scarlet macaw from our recent trip to South America, and am using some pretty strong colours: my stripes are china red, apache blue, lime grass (in that order) with zingers of ginger and watermelon as I had bits of those.
 I wove a sample of 8 inches in china red using the twill draft as written in the pattern but feel that the diagonal stripe is too obvious.
 SO, I have been playing with various other treadlings, first on my Fibreworks and now on the loom.
 If I weave with the same china red, there is one prominent stripe.
-I think that my question is, should I be weaving with the same bambu 7 in red or another colour (tried forget-me-not but wondering about a darker or lighter red), or another weight/sheen?
-Using the Handweavers Pattern Directory I tried a mixed twill: 1, 2, 3, 4, 1-2, 2-3, 3-4, 4-1 (middle one pg 38) which really does look like feathers with the threading.
+I think that my question is, should I be weaving with the same Bambu 7 in red or another colour (tried forget-me-not but wondering about a darker or lighter red), or another weight/sheen?
+Using the Handweavers Pattern Directory I tried a mixed twill: 1, 2, 3, 4, 1-2, 2-3, 3-4, 4-1 (the middle one pg 38) which really does look like feathers with the threading.
 A second one, on page 39, top, also looks ok but I am concerned about the floats.
 Any advice would be helpful.